- What's a Visual Resume in PowerPoint & Why Even Use It?

 Format 1.
 Reverse-Chronological Format

-The most traditional format, a reverse-chronological resume emphasizes an individual’s career progression in reverse-chronological order.
+This is the most traditional format.
+It emphasizes an individual’s career progression in reverse-chronological order.

 Learn more about chronological order resumes here: